An FSO’s Guide to the Benefits of Managed Security Services

 The Cost-Effectiveness of Managed Security Services vs. In-House Security

 Standing up an in-house security team means hiring specialists, buying and maintaining tools, and managing infrastructure—costs that add up fast, especially for small to midsize defense contractors.
-MSSPs offer a smarter path: subscription-based pricing that gives you access to a full team with invaluable expertise, without the overhead.
+Managed service providers offer a smarter path: subscription-based pricing that gives you access to a full team with invaluable IT services expertise, without the overhead.

-With ISI, you’ll always going to have an AFSO and Security Specialist assigned to you, providing you with enterprise-grade protection and guidance at significantly reduced cost—plus the predictability of fixed monthly pricing.
-And MSSPs can scale with your needs to reduce the risk of costly breaches, failed audits, or contract delays as your core business grows.
+With ISI, you’ll have an AFSO and Security Specialist assigned to you, providing you with enterprise-grade protection and guidance at significantly reduced cost.
+And MSSPs can offer scalability with your needs to reduce the risk of costly breaches, failed audits, or contract delays as your core business grows.

 Partner with ISI for Security and Compliance Support